Indigenous peoples in Colombia: Struggle for rights

-Many people in Colombia choose not to identify as indigenous due to the history of discrimination against them and the immense wealth gap between those who identify as indigenous and those who don't, leading to only 1% of Colombians in the 1993 census to identify as indigenous, or under a million people.
-During the most recent censuses however, more people have begun to identify as indigenous, from 3.4% in the 2005 census to 4.31% in the 2018 census.
-Many scholars estimate the true indigenous population of Colombia to be around 10% of the country's population, or 5 million people, the same can be said for Afro Colombians who are estimated to be around 20% of the total population or 10 million people, despite only 6% of Colombians identifying as Afro Colombian in the 2018 census.
+Many people in Colombia choose not to identify as Indigenous because the history of discrimination against them and the immense wealth gap between those who identify as Indigenous and others.
+That led to only 1%, or under a million people, of Colombians in the 1993 census identifying as Indigenous.
+During the most recent censuses, however, more people have begun to identify as Indigenous, from 3.4% in the 2005 census to 4.31% in the 2018 census.
+Many scholars estimate the true Indigenous population of Colombia to be around 10% of the country's population, or 5 million people.

+The same can be said for Afro-Colombians who are estimated to be around 20% of the total population, or 10 million people, despite only 6% of Colombians identifying as Afro-Colombian in the 2018 census.

-Currently, Indigenous political participation, both in national and local elections, remains low, because of various reasons: the fragmentation of the movement due to the several groups within the Colombian Indigenous communities; the loss of the vote from non-Indigenous leaders and the low number of voters due to the fact that many who identify as Indigenous comprise a small part of the national population and most of them live in the countryside without possibilities to vote.
+Indigenous political participation, both in national and local elections, has remained low for various reasons: the fragmentation of the movement from the several groups within the Colombian Indigenous communities; the loss of the vote from non-Indigenous leaders; and the low number of voters since many who identify as Indigenous comprise a small part of the national population, with most of them living in the countryside without the possibility to vote.